muratk3n/thirdwave/en/tweets/2020/week7b.md

 Partially watched debate among 4 futures prospective Labour leaders three ladies and a bloke.
 Bloke is an idiot, can't close.
 The *hausfrau* wont do.
-The third lady has no presence, has that OMG face, like they are discussing the most regular topic camera shows her face it says OMG.
+The other lady has no presence, has that OMG face, like they are discussing the most regular topic camera shows her face it says OMG.
 OMG! 🙀 She has no chance in the general.
 So my pick:
 Rebecca Long-Bailey.
 She comes across more of a closer - talked about